wanirka/kirby-seo/INSTALL.md

 1. [Add functions](https://github.com/jenstornell/kirby-seo/blob/master/FRONTEND.md) to your template / snippet / pattern

 You can also [add controllers](https://github.com/jenstornell/kirby-seo/blob/master/CONTROLLERS.md) if you want to do more advanced stuff.

+You can also [add an seo archive](https://github.com/jenstornell/kirby-seo/blob/master/ARCHIVE.md) if you want a preview of all pages at the same time.